flow/flow-for-vscode/README.md

 ## Configuration
 You can specify a configuration by amending the VS Code `settings.json` file.
 Access this through Preferences → Settings.
 You must reload VS Code after installing this extension for these settings to take affect.

+* `flow.useNPMPackagedFlow` (default: false) allows using flow from your node_modules for VSCode. **Warning**: Setting to true is a security risk.
+When you open a project we will immediately run code contained within it.
+This will need to be turned on in order to use `flow-bin`.
+We recommend using the workspace or folder-specific settings to configure this rather than the user settings so that this does not apply globally.

 * `flow.pathToFlow` (default: 'flow') Absolute path to flow binary.
   ```javascript
     {